Best Company for UK Holiday Home Rentals

 Local Pub

-Mercia House is a beautifully traditional house, built in the mid-16th century with a wooden overhang.
-It retains its original charm with exposed stone walls, beams and impressive inglenook fireplace.
+Mercia House is a beautiful both inside and out with its traditional timber frame and spacious rooms.
+It retains its original charm with exposed stone walls, beams and an impressive inglenook fireplace which invites you to unwind.
 Carefully renovated it is a sophisticated home from home with light and bright living areas and spacious and sumptuous bedrooms.
 Fabulous views of the Isbourne Valley can be enjoyed from the garden and you are in the heart of Winchcombe with a range of award-winning restaurants, boutique shops, and stunning Sudeley Castle.

 Full Description

-The raised terrace is an amazing viewpoint for the surrounding countryside.
+Sitting on the raised terrace you have your own secret viewpoint from where you can take in the surrounding countryside.
 Steps lead down to a seating area with a BBQ so you can make the most of this space and the long sloping lawn is planted with mature trees and borders.
 The parking area is at the end of the garden down some additional steps.

 Ground Floor